 There are three ways you can bank your money and return the funds you’ve raised.

 Pay in online

-Once you have entered the supporter area, please select The Great Jewish Bake Day from the list provided and then submit your details as required. .
+Click here to be taken to the online donation screen.
+Once there, please enter The Great Jewish Bake Day into the information section and then submit your details as required.

 Pay in over the phone